-Pot Player is an incredibly powerful free video player.
+Among the best free video player out there, Pot Player is an incredibly powerful program.
 It has a massive array of codecs built in and offers support for not only 360-degree and 8K videos, but also 3D videos.
 If you throw a file format at this software that it doesn’t already support, Pot Player will automatically download the needed codecs for you.

-You wouldn’t know if from just looking at the user interface, but Pot Player also contains a free screen recorder and video editing tools under the hood.
+You wouldn’t know if from just looking at the user interface, but Pot Player also contains a free screen recorder and free video editing software under the hood.
 The options for customizing video playback are very impressive, while hotkeys allow you to access your most-used settings without a hitch.

 As if all that weren’t enough, Pot Player is surprisingly lightweight software.
 It loads faster than just about any other video player, free or paid, and uses up relatively few computer resources even when playing back large movies.

 Media Player Classic – Home Cinema is the updated version of the old Windows standby.
 It’s come a long way since it first launched over a decade ago.
 In fact, the newest version is not only a strong competitor to the likes of VLC Media Player and other free playback options, but also one of the best free video players to hit the shelves.